Electromagnetic fireworks: Fast radio bursts from rapid reconnection in the compressed magnetar wind: Acknowledgments

 \section{Acknowledgments}

 We thank Bart Ripperda for testing our setup in their MHD code \textsc{BHAC}, and Miguel A. Aloy for their insight into the corresponding MHD discontinuities.
-We appreciate the help by Daniel Grošelj, who assisted in optimizing the dispersive properties of our field solver, and Joonas Nättilä, who shared their insight into stabilizing dispersion errors of highly non-linear waves in PIC.
+We appreciate the help by Daniel Grošelj, who assisted in optimizing the dispersive properties of our field solver, and Joonas Nättilä, who shared their insight into stabilizing dispersion errors of highly nonlinear waves in PIC.
+We also thank Lorenzo Sironi and Chris Thompson for insightful discussions related to this model.
+We welcome the improvements to the discussion of our model suggested by a thorough referee.
 This research is supported in part by NASA grant 80NSSC18K1099 and NSF grant PHY-1804048.
-AAP and JFM acknowledge support by the National Science Foundation under grant No. AST-1909458.
-AL acknowledges support by the Israel Science Foundation grant 1114/17.
+A.A.P. and J.F.M. acknowledge support from the National Science Foundation under grant No. AST-1909458.
+A.L. acknowledges support from the Israel Science Foundation grant 1114/17.
 This research is part of the \textit{Frontera} \citep{Stanzione2020} computing project at the Texas Advanced Computing Center (LRAC-AST21006). \textit{Frontera} is made possible by National Science Foundation award OAC-1818253.
 The presented numerical simulations were further enabled by the \textit{MareNostrum} supercomputer (Red Española de Supercomputación, AECT-2021-1-0006), and the \textit{Stellar} cluster (Princeton Research Computing).
 Research at the Flatiron Institute is supported by the Simons Foundation.